GA-repos/Installfest/postgres.md

 brew services list
 ```

-- To ensure Posgres is running on your computer, **on Linux and Windows 10** type:
+- To ensure Postgres is running on your computer, **on Linux and Windows 10** type:

 ```bash
 service postgresql status